Trump’s sports kick is about politics, but fans have a say

 Some examples of presidents as football fans:

-– President William Howard Taft attended the LSU game against Sewanee in October 1909 in New Orleans.
+—President William Howard Taft attended the LSU-Sewanee game in October 1909 in New Orleans.

-– President John F. Kennedy went to the Alabama versus Oklahoma game on New Year’s Day in 1963 in Miami.
+—President John F. Kennedy went to the Alabama-Oklahoma game on New Year’s Day in 1963 in Miami.